SunsetFi/simply-openapi/readme.md

 You have a few choices of where to add your middleware:

-- Globablly at your express app, or any router that preceeds the SEC router.
+- Globablly at your express app, or any router that preceeds the SOC router.
-- In the SEC router, using the `expressMiddleware` option of `createRouterFromSpec`
+- In the SOC router, using the `expressMiddleware` option of `createRouterFromSpec`
 - Targeting whole controllers, using the @UseRequestMiddleware() decorator
 - Targeting individual handler methods, using the @UseRequestMiddleware() decorator.